 Clean rooms and surgical spaces should be maintained in rooms with a positive air pressure to adjacent areas.

-Air pressure balance is maintained by the mechanical and control systems to Air pressure in laboratories and typically animal care rooms should be negative in relation to the corridor or adjacent non-laboratory areas.
+Air pressure in laboratories and typically animal care rooms should be negative in relation to the corridor or adjacent non-laboratory areas.

 Animal housing rooms housing immunocompromised animals should be at a positive pressure with respect to adjoining areas maintain pressure differentials at each barrier door.

-Review room differential pressure with MSU EHS.
+Review room differential pressure design with MSU EHS.

 Sealing of all room penetrations and joints shall be specified to maintain space pressurization.